 For the episode “To Surveil with Love”, the opening credits were completely replaced by an animated music video set to “TiK Tok”, though the gathering-on-the-couch gag still appears at the end.

-A live-action version of the sequence, originally made as a promo on British TV network Sky1 (which, perhaps not coincidentally, is also a NewsCorp property), was eventually used as an actual show opening on the season 17 episode “Homer Simpson, This is Your Wife”.
+A live-action version of the sequence, originally made as a promo on British TV network Sky1 (which, perhaps not coincidentally, was also a NewsCorp property), was eventually used as an actual show opening on the season 17 episode “Homer Simpson, This is Your Wife”.

 If an episode is too short, a very long couch gag will start to play to fill time.
 Three noticeable examples include one where the family performs a chorus line while the living room turns into a circus,note This one was used more than any other as a way of filling time, with a total of eight uses - and it still couldn’t fill enough broadcast time when “Cape Feare” aired, hence the famous half-minute of Sideshow Bob constantly stepping on rakes. one where the camera zooms out of their house and into outer space and keeps going until it zooms out of Homer's head again, and one where Homer is seen evolving from a single-celled organism.